ALM-Rangers/Guidance/src/Branching/perform-migration-from-svn-to-git.md

 ---
 title: Perform the migration from SVN to Git
-description: Explore the feature isolation branching strategy and explore when and how to delete branches ms.assetid: ms.prod: ms.technology:
+description: Explore how to migrate from SVN to Git ms.assetid: ms.prod: ms.technology: